SharjeelAliBCS/Book-Sanctum/README.md

 ![alt text](documentation/diagrams/workflow.png)

 To setup the application, first clone the repo.
-After this, go into the [code](/code) directory and run:
+After this, go into the [code/book_sanctum/](/code/book_sanctum/) directory and run:

+`npm install` to download all of the required packages.

+After, simply run:
+`node server.js` to start the server.

+Go to the following address to view the page:
+`localhost:3000`

 ## Screenshots